-- 1. Integrate personal learning objectives with course objectives. - 2.
-Ensure the Clinical Agreement has been approved.
-The student may then contact the approved clinical preceptor and determine the schedule for the clinical experience, including days of the week and hours per day.
+1. Integrate personal learning objectives with course objectives.

-- 3. Ensure preceptor's CV and Agreement form are completed and submitted prior to starting clinical hours. - 4.
-Develop the clinical calendar of dates and times the student to be in the clinical setting with the preceptor.
-The calendar is a contract between the student, preceptor, and clinical course faculty.
+- 2. Ensure clinical Agreement (Contract) has been approved.
+The student may then contact approved clinical preceptor and determine the schedule for the clinical experience, including days of week and hours per day. - 3.
+Ensure preceptor's abbreviated CV and Agreement (Contract) form are completed and submitted prior to starting clinical hours. - 4.
+Develop the clinical calendar of dates and times the student will be in clinic with the preceptor.
+The calendar is a contract between the student, preceptor and clinical course faculty.
 It is required that clinical hours be completed consistently during the semester, up to and including the last week of the semester, unless otherwise directed by the course faculty.
-There is to be no longer than 2 weeks (except for official California State University, Fresno SON closings) between clinical dates. - 5.
-Complete clinical calendar of dates approved for student to attend clinical setting, in Typhon, as directed by faculty by the second week of the clinical course. - 6.
+There is to be no longer than 2 weeks (with the exception of official CSU, Fresno SON closings) between clinical dates. - 5.
+Complete clinical calendar of dates approved for student to attend clinical setting, in e-LOGS, as directed by faculty by second week of clinical course. - 6.
 Develop and share clinical learning needs/objectives with clinical preceptor and discuss strategies to meet them. - 7.
-Adhere to professional attire that is in accordance with clinical site requirements or what is approved by the clinical site. - 8.
+Adhere to professional attire that is in accordance with clinical site requirements or what is approved by clinical site. - 8.
 Maintain professional behavior in the clinical setting at all times. - 9.
-Collect and enter all patient encounter data in Typhon (electronic clinical log) within 72 hours of the clinical experience.
+Collect and enter all patient encounter data in ELOGS (electronic clinical log) within 72 hours of the clinical experience.
 If not entered within 72 hours, the clinic hours for that day will not count and will need to be made up by the student. - 10.
-Demonstrate increasing competencies in assessment, management, and presentation of patients to the clinical preceptor. - 11.
+Demonstrate increasing competencies in assessment, management and presentation of patients to the clinical preceptor. - 11.
 Function in the role of the nurse practitioner under the supervision of the clinical preceptor incorporating evidence-based practice guidelines. - 12.
-Attendall scheduled clinical experiences, be on time and prepared, complete all required clinical hours by the final date of each clinical course. - 13.
-Notify the clinical preceptor and California State University, Fresno SON clinical faculty as soon as possible if unable to attend clinical as scheduled and arrange amake-up clinical day. - 14.
+Attend all scheduled clinical experiences on time and be prepared, completing all required clinical hours by the final date of each clinical course. - 13.
+Notify clinical preceptor and CSU, Fresno SON clinical faculty as soon as possible if unable to attend clinical as scheduled and arrange make-up clinical day. - 14.
 Communicate the date of the make- up day to the clinical faculty via e-mail. - 15.
-Complete clinical preceptor and clinical site evaluations at the end of the clinical rotation and before the semester ends. - 16.
-Printout a Typhon time log of clinical hours at midterm and final for the clinical preceptor to review, verify and email to the PMHNP Coordinator.
+Complete clinical preceptor and clinical site evaluations at end of clinical rotation and before the semester ends. - 16.
+Printout an e-LOGS time log of clinical hours at midterm and final for the clinical preceptor to review and verify and email to the PMHNP Coordinator.